MJingv/gogogo/dic.md

 - next,saya makes sure to drink enough water throughout a day ,when he doesn't skip exercise anymore
 - he read a 2013 research study publish in the journey fatigue,*biomedicine* healthy and behavior,and learn that only 20 minutes of *low* to *moderate* and *intensity* exercise can reduce fatigue and increase energy

+monk
+---

+- once upon a time,in a dense forest,a man was walking alone a narrow pass ,carrying a large bag on his back
+- he was on a mission,to find a shamen who was known to pocess powerful healing abilities
+- the man has heard that the shamen could heal any illness no matter how sever
+- and he was eager to seek for help
+- as he walked ,the man came across a monk who was sitting by the side of pass,deep and meditation
+- the man stop and asked the monk if he know where the shamen could be found
+- the monk open his eyes and looked at the man
+- the shamen you seek you see is not far,he said
+- but be careful ,for the tigers in this woods ,his fear is unpredictable,and you must be on your garde
+- then man thanked the monk and continue on his way,keep the sharp eyes on for the tigers
+- evently,he came across the shamen who welcome him warmly and offer to help with his illment
+- but just as the shamen was about to begin to heal his retrue ,the man heard the loud grow
+- turning around ,he saw the tiger emerging from the bush,its eyes fix on him
+- the man paniced and ran,dropping his bag and see flight
+- but the shamen seeing the man this dress ,understood what was happening
+- he know the tiger was not after the man ,but after the bag,inside the bag was a piece of meat,that the man had brude and offering for the shamen
+- the shamen quickly through the bag towards the tiger who ponds on eagerly
+- as the tiger face on the meat,the shamen turned to the man and smiled
+- you see,he said,you buzzled and misunderstanding,the tiger was never after you ,it simply want the the food that you're carrying
+- the man was stunded ,he has been so cold up his fear and anxiety ,but he has completely misunderstand the situation
+- but the shamen was resinated with him ,and he begin to see how was on his position and believe, has shaped the experience
+- and so ,the man left forest with new found of understanding of teaching of buddha
+- he realized that our experiences are shaped by our proceptions,and that's only p and go,proconcived motions and bices,we can truely see the world as it is
+- he also understood the importance of compassion and empathy
+- for his only through shaman understanding and quick thinking,he was able to avoid the situation danger situation
+- as he walked away ,the man felt a sense of peace and lightment ,but he was never experience before
+- until now ,he was carrying this lesson with him for the rest of his life
+- you see life in your life
+- your experience are shaped by how you enterperate and understand the world around you
+- it's important to let it go if your proconceived notions and biases
+- to see the things as they truly are
+- always strive understand others and with kindness and compassion,and always leave in the present moment with the open and compassion heart